Chillerton and Gatcombe

 Chillerton and Gatcombe is a civil parish on the Isle of Wight, England, including the two villages of Chillerton and Gatcombe.
 It was previously the parish of Gatcombe but was renamed in 2013 under a 2011 order of Isle of Wight Council.

 It has a parish council, the lowest form of local government.

-The population of the parish in the 2011 census was 422.
+The population of the parish in the 2011 census was 422, which rose to 426 in the 2021 census.
 The area of the parish is 11.25 sqkm.